hearts and minds

 Article IV Section 2, U.S. Constitution.

-Bear in mind that the basic rules of Constitutional law and of common sense include (a) a word that is not explicitly defined in the Constitution [i.e. - "Person"] means what it means in common usage; (b) a word used several places in the Constitution [i.e. - "Person"] does not have different meanings in different places; and (c) two different words used in the same sentence [i.e. - "Person" and "Party"] are not interchangeable synonyms.
+The impact of this particular sentence was affected some four score years later with the ratification of the 13th Amendment, which abolished slavery in the United States.
+Nevertheless, this sentence is extremely critical to us today in deciding the question before us.
+This sentence, exactly as we see it today, was put in the Constitution by the original framers and ratifiers of the Constitution – the “Founders”.
+Bear in mind that the basic rules of Constitutional law and of common sense include (a) a word that is not explicitly defined in the Constitution [i.e. – “Person”] means what it means in common usage; (b) a word used several places in the Constitution [i.e. – “Person”] does not have different meanings in different places; and (c) two different words used in the same sentence [i.e. – “Person” and “Party”] are not interchangeable synonyms.

 In Article IV, the “Person” who has fled one state and escaped into another is a living, breathing human being.
-Historically, only living human beings (indeed, very many of them – and NO corporations) have been “delivered up” under Article IV Section 2, while a corporation has never been “delivered up” under section 2.
+Historically, only living human beings (indeed, many thousands of them) have been “delivered up” under Article IV Section 2 … while a corporation has never been “delivered up” under section 2.
 But the word of exceptional importance to us in this sentence is paradoxically not the word “Person”.
 We must focus our attention on the word “Party”, and on the Constitutional difference between a “Party” and a “Person as made clear in this Article.
-This single sentence is the only place in the entire Constitution, including all the Amendments, where the word “Party” is employed.
-And most importantly, both the word “Party” and the word “Person” are carefully used in this single sentence.
-That is why this particular sentence is so important to us and to future generations.
+This single sentence is one of only two places in the entire Constitution, including all the Amendments, where the word “Party” is employed.
+[The other place is in Article III section 2 where “the United States” is defined as a “Party” in a controversy.]
+It’s important to us in the 21st century because both the word “Party” and the word “Person” are used in this one Article IV Section 2 sentence.
+They can’t and don’t mean the same thing!

 The other key citation in the Constitution bearing on whether a corporation is a “person” under the Constitution is the 14th Amendment, which contains four (and only four) sentences employing the word “person[s]” (all located in sections 1, 2, and 3, which are very brief and to the point).
 Note that the 14th Amendment is invariably cited by the Supreme Court when it has asserted that a corporation is a person.
-So pay some attention to the 14th Amendment.
+So pay close attention to the 14th Amendment.

 Section 1: All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the state wherein they reside.
 No state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.